Aoudaghost: History

+Al-Idrisi, writing in Sicily in 1154, suggests that by the middle of the 12th century Aoudaghost was in decline: "This is a small town in the desert, with little water. ...
+Its population is not numerous and there is no large trade.
+The inhabitants' own camels from which they derive their livelihoods."
+It may have never recovered from the Almoravid attack, but had also lost control of the salt trade leading from the coast to Ghana to Takrur.
+By the beginning of the 13th century the oasis town of Oualata situated 360 km to the east had replaced Aoudaghost as the southern terminus of the major trans-Saharan caravan routes.

+Description

-The only detailed description that we have for the town is given by al-Bakri in his Book of Routes and Realms which was completed in 1068.
+The only detailed description that we have for the town at its height is given by al-Bakri in his Book of Routes and Realms which was completed in 1068.
 Al-Bakri made use of earlier sources and it is likely that his description of Aoudaghost comes from the writings of Muhammad ibn Yusuf al-Warraq (904-973) whose own account has not survived:

 Then to Awdaghust which is a large town, populous and built on sandy ground, overlooked by a big mountain, completely barren and devoid of vegetation. ... there is one cathedral mosque and many smaller ones ...
 Around the town are gardens with date palms.
 Wheat is grown there by digging with hoes, and it is watered with buckets ...
 Excellent cucumbers grow there, and there are a few small fig trees and some vines, as well as plantations of henna which produce a large crop ... [there are] wells with sweet water.
 Cattle and sheep are so numerous...
 Honey ... is abundant, brought from the land of the Sudan.
 The people of Awdaghust enjoy extensive benefits and huge wealth.
 The market there is at all times full of people...
 Their transactions are in gold, and they have no silver.
 Most of the inhabitants ... are natives of Ifriqiya [Tunisia] ... but there are also a few people from other countries ...
 [They own] slaves so numerous that one person from among them might possess a thousand servants or more.

-Al-Bakri also describes the capture of the town by the Almoravids which had occurred just a few years before he wrote his account: